How to Create a Membership Form in 3 Minutes?

 items of member application

-To make the process easier, you can divide the elements of your membership form into two lists of items.
+To make the process easier, you can divide the elements of your association registration form into two lists of items.
 One - that is mandatory to add regardless of what type of memberships you offer and Two- that varies depending on your association and membership tiers.

 Let’s take a look at the first (mandatory) list of information fields: